bob2u/b2uFramework-public/README/README_ACTION.md

 www.sitename.com/plugin/action/method?var1_name=var1=&var2_name=var2&var3_name=var3...
 ```

-To access these parameters, all Action Method's can reference the `$this->Parameters` member, which is an associative `Array` of all `$_GET` parameters accessible via their names as a key index into the array.
+To access these parameters, all Action Method's can reference the `$this->Parameters` member, which is an associative `Array` of all `$_GET` parameters accessible via their 0 base numeric index - _if passed via the URL path_, or their names - _if given as an argument in a query string_, as a key index into the array.

 ## Declaring New Methods